Used Nissan Leaf Mk1 buying guide

 Expect to get around 70 miles from a charge on the earliest Leafs, while updated 2013 cars will do around 100 miles in the real world.
 The 30kWh Leaf tops the lot if you're concerned about driving range, with 124 miles quite achievable in ordinary use - about the same as what you can expect from a new MINI Electric.

 Of course, your actual range will vary depending on how you drive, but also on the outside temperature and whether you need to use the air-conditioning, lights and other ancillaries.
 Charging from 0 to 100% takes 10 hours from a household socket or four and a half hours from a 7kW home wallbox.
 An 80% charge from a rapid charger takes just 30 minutes.

 The original Nissan Leaf went on sale in the UK in March 2011.
-It was built in Japan, and can be identified by a cream-coloured interior that really does show up dirt.
+It was built in Japan, and can be identified by a cream-coloured interior that's really good at showing up dirt.
 Two years later, the British-built version went on sale with a raft of improvements that increased the official driving range from 109 to 124 miles.